-This is the first in a series of blog posts where we and a BSR member company review how business respects individual articles in the Universal Declaration of Human Rights, 70 years after its adoption in 1948.
+This is the first in a series of blog posts where we and a BSR member company review how business respects individual articles in the Universal Declaration of Human Rights (UDHR), 70 years after its adoption in 1948.
+This series has the support of the Office of the High Commissioner on Human Rights (OHCHR), but any views expressed here should not be attributed to OHCHR.
 This particular post, co-authored with Telenor, explores what the right to privacy means for business.

 Article 12 of the Universal Declaration of Human Rights: “No one shall be subjected to arbitrary interference with his privacy, family, home or correspondence, nor to attacks upon his honor and reputation.
 Everyone has the right to the protection of the law against such interference or attacks.”